Wrangler (brand): History

 Wrangler Jeans were first made by the Blue Bell Overall Company, which had acquired the brand when it took over Casey Jones in the mid-1940s.
-Blue Bell employed Bernard Lichtenstein ("Rodeo Ben"), a Jewish tailor from Łódź who worked closely with cowboys, to help design jeans suitable for rodeo use.
+Blue Bell employed Bernard Lichtenstein ("Rodeo Ben"), who worked closely with cowboys, to help design jeans suitable for rodeo use.
 He convinced several well-known rodeo riders of the time to endorse the new design.

 The 13MWZ style, short for the thirteenth version of men's western jeans with zipper, was introduced in 1947.
 This model is still available and the company has since introduced several other lines that are more designated towards a specific group or demographic.
 Examples include 20X, Riggs, and Aura.
 Wrangler also exports its goods to many countries, with Europe and Australia being some of its main export markets.